Environment | Reduce CO2 emissions

 Expanding contribution to CO2 reduction

 Looking at the entire lifecycle of a tire, CO2 emissions during product use account for the largest proportion, approximately 90% of the total*1.
-As a provider of products and services that contribute to the reduction of CO2 emissions from customer use, the Group is developing and expanding fuel-efficient tires equipped with ENLITEN, an innovative tire technology that combines environmental and driving performance, and mobility solutions that provide fleet management services.
+As a provider of products and services that contribute to the reduction of CO2 emissions from customer use, Bridgestone is developing and expanding fuel-efficient tires equipped with ENLITEN, an innovative tire technology that combines environmental and driving performance, and mobility solutions that provide fleet management services.

-Independent Assurance Report (2.2MB)
+Independent Assurance Statement (229KB)

-Actual calculation (206KB)
+Actual calculation (112KB)

 1. Source: “Tyre LCCO2 Calculation Guidelines Ver.
 3.0.1” (The Japan Automobile Tyre Manufacturers Association, Inc., December 2021)